-3.4.1 Recommendation: Strengthen existing statutory law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+3.5.1 Recommendation: Strengthen existing statutory law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+(See Issue Brief 3.5.)

-Policy Goal 3.5 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The Ohio state legislature made non-recurring appropriations during the 2021 session to support the development and provision of community-based specialized services for child and youth survivors of sex trafficking.
+The Ohio state legislature appropriated funds to support the development and provision of specialized, communitybased services and care to child survivors.

-&lt;sup>9 For more information, see Shared Hope Int'l, Issue Brief 3.4:Continuum of Care, https://sharedhope.org/wp-content/uploads/2020/12/SH\Issue-Brief-3.4\2020.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).

-Under Ohio Rev. Code Ann. § 2151.011(6), "child" is defined as a person who is under eighteen years of age, except that the juvenile court has jurisdiction over any person who is adjudicated an unruly child prior to attaining eighteen years of age until the person attains twenty-one years of age, and, for purposes of that jurisdiction related to that adjudication, a person who is so adjudicated an unruly child shall be deemed a "child" until the person attains twenty-one years of age.
+16 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+17 Under Ohio Rev. Code Ann. § 2151.011(6), "child" is defined as a person who is under eighteen years of age, except that the juvenile court has jurisdiction over any person who is adjudicated an unruly child prior to attaining eighteen years of age until the person attains twenty-one years of age, and, for purposes of that jurisdiction related to that adjudication, a person who is so adjudicated an unruly child shall be deemed a "child" until the person attains twenty-one years of age.